 As they’re gearing up to be reunited with their friends, I’m prepping them for a successful and organized scholastic year.
-Between the gear, materials, new clothes, scheduling, etc…there is a lot to prepare and get ready for their first days back.
+Between the gear, school supplies, new clothes, new schedules, etc…there is a lot to prepare and get ready for their first days back.
 While I’m still figuring out a lot of things (and probably always will), there are a few tips and tricks I’ve learned over the years that seem to not only set them up for success but our family as a whole.

 Back to School Survival Guide Tip #1 – PLAN AND SCHEDULE ASAP

-First and foremost as soon as I receive all of their individual school schedules, Jason and I sit down to fill in a calendar with all the important dates and events.
+First and foremost as soon as I receive all of their individual school schedules, Jason and I sit down to fill in a calendar with all the important dates and events, as well as after school activities.
 I love this personal planner I found via Global Munchkins!
-We also like to use a giant visual calendar in our home that we can then continue to fill as other things come up throughout the year but while already seeing if there are any conflicts with their school events.
+We also like to use a giant visual calendar in our home that we can then continue to fill as other things come up throughout the year but while already seeing if there are any conflicts with a school event.
 Also visually having their schedules we can plan ahead if we decide to take advantage of the breaks to plan a family getaway.

 Back to School Survival Guide Tip #2 – SET A ROUTINE

 A morning routine is key too.
 I try to get up before the kids so I can have a cup of coffee (my personal favorite) and answer a few emails.
 This makes me feel like Ive got a head start while doing the drop off routine.
 I don’t always have time for breakfast (I know its so awful) , but I try to always take probiotics as part of my personal morning routine.
 When the kids wake, two eat while one showers, and then a switch happens.
 I also find that my kids excel with a healthy amount of structure, so setting a routine they can consistently ease through helps them stay happy and focus before leaving the house for a day of learning and fun.